peterlidee/next16-params-searchparams/texts/mocking-useParams-useSearchParams-usePathname-useRouter.md

 # Mocking Next 16 useParams, useSearchParams, usePathname and useRouter in Jest

+In this chapter we write a test for a component that uses router related hooks: `useParams`, `useSearchParams`, `usePathname` and `useRouter`.
+The code for this example is available on [github](https://github.com/peterlidee/next16-params-searchparams).

 This is the component we want to test:

 ```tsx